eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 ## LTOP Work Flow (Step by Step)

-### 1 Run 01_run_SNIC in GEE to generate SNIC images (GEE)
+### 1 Generate SNIC image (GEE)

 Ultimately, the optimization requires that LT be run hundreds of times to evaluate which set of parameters is best.
 This is not tractable for every pixel.
 Further, it is not necessary:  a given set of parameters will work for pixels that have similar conditions in terms of cover and change processes.
 Therefore, our first step is to find groups of pixels that have those similarities, and use them for all further steps.

 Thus, the first step is to organize our study area into patches.
-We use GEE's SNIC processing on an image that is meant to capture the spectral and temporal variability of the study area.
+We use GEE's Simple non-iterative clustering (SNIC) processing on an image that is meant to capture the spectral and temporal variability of the study area.
 For SNIC to work, we need to build a single image that is a stack of single-date spectral images from several different years across the study period.
 By incorporating images from across different years, we capture broad changes in land cover.

 For more information on the background, potential pitfalls etc. see the associated [Google Slides](https://docs.google.com/presentation/d/12hi10WmqZGdvJ9BjxSDukXQHGmzJNPAyJavObrmfVbg/edit?usp=sharing)